c-d-smith/android-automation/projects/virginpulse-wellness-tracking/README.md

 Certain other apps may be unhappy that you have installed AutoInput, especially mobile banking apps because they may view automated click programs as a security vulnerability.

-I really cannot understand why because the touch interactions that AutoInput generates are, from what I can see, exactly the same as actual touch interactions.
+I really cannot understand why, because the touch interactions that AutoInput generates are, from what I can see, exactly the same as actual touch interactions.
 If an attacker has enough control over your device to write Tasker projects to automate logging into your mobile banking app, then they have enough control over your device to log into your mobile banking app without the use of Tasker and AutoInput.

 It is possible that cloning the mobile banking app into the Work Profile will alleviate this problem.